You are here

 Ms. Rhodes has recorded for Columbia Records with Eugene Ormandy and the Philadelphia Orchestra.
 Everyone Dance, her critically acclaimed solo recording on the Pro Organo label, has been hailed by The American Organist as “A joyous celebration of unrivaled artistry!”
 She has been featured on the CDs Pipedreams Live!
 (Minnesota Public Radio), Comes Summertime (JAV Recordings), Historic Organs of Boston (The Organ Historical Society), Jean Guillou-Colloques (Augure), Cherry Rhodes…Live (Pro Organo), Cherry Rhodes in Concert and Cherry Rhodes at the Kimmel Center (Delos Productions, Inc.).
 Many of her performances have been broadcast throughout North America and Europe.

 Ms. Rhodes is a graduate of the Curtis Institute of Music, where she studied with Dr. Alexander McCurdy.
 She received Fulbright and Rockefeller grants for studies in Munich with Karl Richter and in Paris with Marie-Claire Alain and Jean Guillou, who invited her to be his assistant for two years at St. Eustache.

 Cherry Rhodes is Adjunct Professor of Organ at the Thornton School of Music, University of Southern California.
-Many of her students have won awards, grants, and top prizes in competitions in the United States and Europe.
+Many of her students have won awards, grants, and top prizes in competitions in the United States, Canada and Europe.
 A sought-after musician, she gives master classes and frequently serves as adjudicator for competitions in North America and Europe.